AbdulmoneamAli/abdulmoneamali.github.io/_pages/about.md

 ## Education

 **Ph.D.
 Candidate in Electrical and Computer Engineering**
-University of North Carolina at Charlotte, USA — Expected Dec.
+University of North Carolina at Charlotte — Expected Dec.
 2026
-Advisor: Prof. Ahmed Arafa
-Dissertation: *Designing Efficient Algorithms for Federated Learning Systems*

 **M.Sc. in General Mathematics**
-University of North Carolina at Charlotte, USA — May 2025
+University of North Carolina at Charlotte — May 2025

 **M.Sc. in Communication and Information Technology**
 Nile University, Egypt — Feb.
 2021
-Thesis: *A Stochastic Geometric Approach Towards the Temporal Interference Correlation Analysis of D2D Cache-Enabled Networks*

 **B.Sc. in Electrical Engineering (Electronics & Communications)**
 Zagazig University, Egypt — May 2012